CodeGator/CG.Purple/BACKLOG.md

 * Need to work on the design of the REST controllers.

 ### Seeding

-* Need to rework to deal with changes to messages/providers.

 * Should we add seeding by scenario?